Hone logo

 Problem Description

-Your task is to implement the Quicksort algorithm in JavaScript.
-The function should take an array of numbers as input and return a new array containing the same numbers sorted in ascending order.
-You are free to choose your pivot selection strategy.
+The function should take an array of numbers as input and return a new array containing the sorted elements.
+The original array should not be modified.

 Examples